treytipton4/fuzzybunnies/README.md

 <!-- badges: end -->

-fuzzybunnies contains a function called df_apply() that applies any function to a data frame, it expects a data frame, a function, and another function that filters which columns of the data frame you want to apply the given function to.
+fuzzybunnies contains a function called df_apply() that applies any function to a data frame.
+It expects a data frame, a function, and another function that filters which columns of the data frame you want to apply the given function to.